Meningococcal disease: Meningitis

 The patient with meningococcal meningitis typically presents with high fever, nuchal rigidity (stiff neck), Kernig's sign, severe headache, vomiting, purpura, photophobia, and sometimes chills, altered mental status, or seizures.
 Diarrhea or respiratory symptoms are less common.
-Petechiae are often also present, but do not always occur, so their absence should not be used against the diagnosis of meningococcal disease.
-Anyone with symptoms of meningococcal meningitis should receive intravenous antibiotics before the results of lumbar puncture, as delay in treatment worsens the prognosis.
+Petechiae are often also present, but do not always occur; their absence does not negate a diagnosis of meningococcal disease.
+Anyone with symptoms of meningococcal meningitis should receive intravenous antibiotics prior to the results of lumbar puncture being known, as delay in treatment can greatly worsen the prognosis.

 Meningococcemia

 Symptoms of meningococcemia are, at least initially, similar to those of influenza.
 Typically, the first symptoms include fever, nausea, myalgia, headache, arthralgia, chills, diarrhea, stiff neck, and malaise.
 Later symptoms include septic shock, purpura, hypotension, cyanosis, petechiae, seizures, anxiety, and multiple organ dysfunction syndrome.
 Acute respiratory distress syndrome and altered mental status may also occur.
 The petechial rash appear with the 'star-like' shape.
 Meningococcal sepsis has a greater mortality rate than meningococcal meningitis, but the risk of neurologic sequelae is much lower.